Wowfunhappy/QuickTime-Fixer/README.md

 I got it 95% working just by relinking frameworks via install_name_tool, but for the last 5%, I had to inject the code in this repo.
 It's heavily commented, so feel free to take a look: https://github.com/Wowfunhappy/QuickTime-Fixer/blob/master/QuickTimeFixer/main.m

-Or, if you're running **Mac OS X 10.9 Mavericks**, just download the app from: https://jonathanalland.com/old-osx-projects.html
+Or, if you're running **Mac OS X 10.9 Mavericks**, just download the app from mavericksforever.com

 Note, while this is designed to replace the system QuickTime, please do make sure to keep a backup of the original!